Sensei Bruce Nguyen

 I started Karate in 2010 as a first year at UCI and obtained Shodan in December of 2019.
 Karate teaches me to maintain good balance in life and to hold a strong mentality when faced with challenges.
 I wish to continue my journey for years to come.

-I’m a 3rd-year student at UCI, majoring in Mechanical Engineering and minor in Economics.
+Hi!
+I’m a 3rd-year student at UCI, majoring in Political Science and Civil Engineering.

-I'm a 4th year at UCI, majoring in Computer Science and Computer Game Science.
+I'm a 3rd year at UCI, majoring in Computer Engineering.

 I started karate in the middle of my second year with no previous experience.
 When I started sparring, I had no idea what I was doing, but eventually, it started to click.
 Since then, I've been even more excited to continue training.
 I joined the board as Fundraising Chair and was able to connect with the community through fundraising and make some great friends in the club.
 I hope this year goes well too!